 The ESPP, and the right of participants to make purchases thereunder, is intended to qualify under the provisions of Sections 421 and 423 of the Internal Revenue Code.
 Under these provisions, no income will be taxable to a participant at the time of grant of the option or purchase of shares.

-Upon disposition of the shares, the participant will generally be subject to tax and the amount of the tax will depend upon the holding period.
-If the shares have been held by the participant for more than two years after the offering date and more than one year after the purchase date, the lesser of: (a) the excess of the fair market value of the shares at the time of such disposition over the purchase price, or (b) the excess of the fair market value of the shares at the time the option was granted over the purchase price (which purchase price will be computed as of the grant date) will be treated as ordinary income, and any further gain will be treated as long-term capital gain.
-If the shares are disposed of before the expiration of these holding periods, the excess of the fair market value of the shares on the purchase date over the purchase price will be treated as ordinary income, and any further gain or any loss on such disposition will be long-term or short-term capital gain or loss, depending on the holding period.
+However, participants should be aware that the Internal Revenue Service has issued proposed regulations that would require Social Security (FICA) and FUTA taxes to be withheld on the spread of the purchased ESPP shares on the date of purchase.
+Currently, these proposed regulations are slated to commence with purchases occurring on or after January 1, 2003.
+Upon disposition of the shares, the participant will generally be subject to tax and the amount of the tax will depend upon the length of time that the shares have been held.
+If the shares have been held by the participant for more than two years after the offering date and more than one year after the purchase date, the participant will recognize ordinary income equal to the lesser of: (a) the excess of the fair market value of the shares at the time of such disposition over the purchase price, or (b) an amount equal to 15% of the fair market value of the shares as of the applicable offering date.
+Any further gain will be treated as long-term capital gain.
+If the shares are disposed of before the expiration of these holding periods, the excess of the fair market value of the shares on the purchase date over the purchase price will generally be treated as ordinary income, and any further gain or any loss on such disposition will be long-term or short-term capital gain or loss, depending on how long the shares have been held from the date of purchase.
 Different rules may apply with respect to participants subject to Section 16(b) of the Securities Exchange Act of 1934, as amended.
-The Company is not entitled to a deduction for amounts taxed as ordinary income or capital gain to a participant, except to the extent of ordinary income reported by participants upon disposition of shares prior to the expiration of the two holding periods described above.
+The Company generally is not entitled to a deduction for amounts taxed as ordinary income or capital gain to a participant, except to the extent of ordinary income reported by participants upon disposition of shares prior to the expiration of the two holding periods described above.